kholsinger/Lecture-Notes-in-Population-Genetics/README.md

 the last time I used them (so far as I know), but I make no promises for them now.

-Files in the Labs directory are associated with labs from Fall 2021 onwards.
+Files in the <tt>Labs</tt> directory are associated with labs from Fall 2021 onwards.
 They aren't compiled into the "book", but they include all of the data and any code that's needed for the analyses - other than the code I expect students to write themselves.

+Files in the <tt>Slides</tt> directory are the LaTeX source and associated figures for the PDF slides I use during lectures.